Bimal Patel (attorney)

 Bimal V. Patel is an American attorney who served as the Assistant Secretary of the Treasury for Financial Institutions and Deputy Assistant Secretary of the Treasury for the Financial Stability Oversight Council.
 He was one of the “architects” of the emergency $660 billion Paycheck Protection Program in 2020.
 He joined PayPal as the company's General Counsel following his departure from the Treasury Department.

 Early life and education

 Patel, the son of Indian immigrants, was raised in Georgia.
 His father was a peanut farmer in India before immigrating to the United States, where he ran small businesses and taught at Spelman College.

 Patel overcame significant health complications and challenges following a three-month premature birth, after which he contracted pneumonia at two weeks old.
 Doctors predicted that he would not survive, would not grow taller than four feet, and would be permanently incapacitated.

-Patel earned his undergraduate degree from Stanford University, a J.D. from Georgetown University Law Center, and an M.P.P. from Kennedy School of Government at Harvard University in 2008.
+Patel earned his undergraduate degree in economics and political science from Stanford University, a J.D. from Georgetown University Law Center, and an M.P.P. from Kennedy School of Government at Harvard University in 2008.